GuidoPauletti/django-regex/README.md

  * HTML

  ## :book: Credits to:
-- `Al Sweigart's` book called "Automate the boring stuff with python" https://automatetheboringstuff.com/
+- `Al Sweigart's` book "Automate the boring stuff with python" https://automatetheboringstuff.com/
 - `I used this book` to learn about regular expressions and it helped me with the python code